The Geelong Clinic

 The graph below shows the improvement in patients' self-assessed mental health ratings.
 The dark coloured bars represent the rating on admission to The Geelong Clinic.
 The pale coloured bars represent the ratings on discharge.
 This is compared to the outcomes at other Australian private mental health facilities, shown in the grey bars.

 This graph shows that patients feel that their mental health has improved after treatment.
-Patients at The Geelong Clinic achieve improvement similar to patients at other Australian private mental health facilities.
+Patients at The Geelong Clinic have achieved improvement similar to patients at other Australian private mental health facilities.

 What are we doing to improve mental health outcomes?